On the concentration distribution in turbulent thermals: Introduction

 The fact that the instantaneous Reynolds and Péclet numbers are constant suggests that turbulent thermals can evolve in a self-similar way when far from the source, in the sense that velocity and concentration or temperature would each have similar distributions at different times or distances from the source.
 This is consistent with early experimental determinations of the mean velocity field \citep{w1959}, and with experimental observations showing that the shape of thermals is often self-preserved \citep{s1957}.

-However, some experimental observations argue against true self-similarity. \cite{bj2010} found that the vorticity within turbulent thermals tends to be localized in thin vortex cores, the width of which increases more slowly than the thermal radius.
-This was confirmed by \cite{zlla2013}, who also found that the maximum concentration within the thermal decreases at a much slower rate than predicted for the average concentration according to \ref{eq:scaling_g}.
-Note also that the scaling laws \ref{eq:scaling_r}-\ref{eq:scaling_g}, which imply constant $Re$ and $Pe$, assume that the total buoyancy of the thermal is conserved.
-Experiments and numerical simulations show that detrainment (\textit{i.e} loss of mass and buoyancy) is small \citep{j1992,lj2019,m2025} but not inexistent (an order of magnitude smaller than entrainment according to \cite{lj2019}).
-This implies that the instantaneous $Re$ and $Pe$ decrease with time, albeit slightly, which does not allow perfect self-similarity.
+However, some experimental observations argue against self-similarity.
+Bond \& Johari (2010) \cite{bj2010} found that the vorticity within turbulent thermals tends to be localized in thin vortex cores, the width of which increases more slowly than the thermal radius.
+This was confirmed by Zhao et al.~(2013) \cite[][]{zlla2013}, who also found that the maximum concentration within the thermal decreases at a much slower rate than predicted for the average concentration according to Eq.~(\ref{eq:scaling_g}).
+Note that the scaling laws (Eq.(\ref{eq:scaling_r}-\ref{eq:scaling_g})), which imply constant $Re$ and $Pe$, assume that the total buoyancy of the thermal is conserved.
+Experiments and numerical simulations show that detrainment (\textit{i.e}, loss of mass and buoyancy) is small \citep{j1992,lj2019,m2025} but not inexistent (an order of magnitude smaller than entrainment according to \cite{lj2019}).
+This implies that the instantaneous $Re$ and $Pe$ decrease with time, albeit slightly, which does not point toward asymptotic self-similarity.

-The question of self-similarity is also related to the dynamics of mixing and homogenization of thermal or compositional heterogeneities, which sets the distribution of temperature or concentration within the thermal.
+The question of self-similarity of the concentration is also related to the dynamics of mixing and homogenization of thermal or compositional heterogeneities, which sets the distribution of temperature or concentration within the thermal.
 The process of mixing involves the irreversible transformation of initially segregated phases into a homogeneous state \citep[\textit{e.g.}][]{v2019}.
 Unlike confined mixtures, a state of complete homogeneity can never be achieved in an expanding turbulent thermal due to the continuous entrainment of the surrounding fluid.
-The competition between homogenization, driven by stirring motions, and the production of compositional heterogeneities through the entrainment of surrounding fluid determines the degree of mixing within a thermal.
-A self-similar evolution would require that these two processes are in balance.
+The competition between homogenization, driven by local stirring motions, and the production of compositional heterogeneities through the large-scale entrainment of surrounding fluid determines the degree of mixing within a thermal.
+It remains an open question whether these two processes are in dynamic equilibrium.